-Learning outcomes Related graduate attributes Demonstrate in-depth understanding of the structure and function of the human body relevant to the practice of physiotherapy.
-UC graduates are professional: Employ up-to-date and relevant knowledge and skills.
+Learning outcomes Related graduate attributes Effectively communicate results, synthesising knowledge and judgements about research findings to a variety of audiences.
+UC graduates are professional: Communicate effectively; and use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems.
+UC graduates are global citizens: Communicate effectively in diverse cultural and social settings.
+Demonstrate safe and effective patient-centred assessment, therapeutic intervention, and evaluation using evidence-based tools and outcome measures relevant to the practice of physiotherapy, incorporating patient's goals.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; and display initiative and drive, and use their organisation skills to plan and manage their workload.
+UC graduates are global citizens: Adopt an informed and balanced approach across professional and international boundaries; and make creative use of technology in their learning and professional lives.
+UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; and evaluate and adopt new technology.
 Apply knowledge of the degenerative and disease processes affecting the human body (across the lifespan and in different patient groups) in the patient-centred practice of clinical physiotherapy .
 UC graduates are professional: Employ up-to-date and relevant knowledge and skills; and communicate effectively.
 UC graduates are global citizens: Adopt an informed and balanced approach across professional and international boundaries; and make creative use of technology in their learning and professional lives.